Billy Hutchinson: PUP leader

+In January 2014, he was co-opted to Belfast City Council for the Court District, succeeding Hugh Smyth who had retired on health grounds.

 Elections

 Hutchinson was a candidate for the PUP in North Belfast in the 1996 election to the Northern Ireland Forum.
 He was not elected although the PUP managed to win two seats in the interim body.
 He returned as North Belfast candidate for the 1998 election to the new Northern Ireland Assembly and was elected to this body.
 Hutchinson lost his seat in the 2003 election after the Democratic Unionist Party and Sinn Féin took an extra seat each.

+He ran again in North Belfast at the 2016 and 2022 elections, but was unsuccessful in returning to the Assembly.

 Hutchinson ran for the PUP in the 1997 local government election and was elected to Belfast City Council as a representative of the Oldpark District Electoral Area, topping the poll among unionist candidates in this area.
 He retained the seat in 2001 but lost it in 2005 to Fred Cobain of the Ulster Unionist Party.

+At the 2014 Northern Ireland local elections, Hutchinson returned to Belfast City Council, this time as a representative for the Court DEA, succeeding former PUP Leader, Hugh Smyth.
+He topped the poll, with 1674 first preference votes, and successfully retained his seat in the 2019 local elections.

+In the 2023 local elections, he lost his seat to the Traditional Unionist Voice (TUV) candidate, leaving the PUP with no representation on Belfast City Council.